techabdu/store/frontend/src/pages/docs/content/introduction.md

 # Welcome to PRHub Documentation

 PRHub is a comprehensive retail management solution designed specifically for phone retailers.
-It streamlines your daily operations, from point-of-sale transactions and inventory tracking to detailed sales reporting and employee management.
+It streamlines your daily operations, from point-of-sale transactions, inventory tracking, expense tracking, financial reporting, to detailed sales reporting and employee management.

 ## What is PRHub?